 The Coronavirus Economic Recovery Package allocated $23.5 billion for farmers and ranchers, including $9.5 billion for a new program to provide relief for livestock producers, specialty crops and other commodities.

-USDA will be providing $19 billion in assistance for farmers and ranchers hurting from challenging market conditions due to the Coronavirus pandemic through the Coronavirus Food Assistance Program (CFAP).
+USDA is providing $19 billion in assistance for farmers and ranchers hurting from challenging market conditions due to the Coronavirus pandemic through the Coronavirus Food Assistance Program (CFAP).
 On September 17th, USDA announced that it will implement CFAP 2 which will provide additional resources for farmers and ranchers impacted by the pandemic.
 Part of the funding will go to help Montana’s cattle producers who have seen a drastic decline in cattle markets during the pandemic.
-This follows Daines’ request earlier this month to USDA Secretary Perdue urging immediate action for Montana’s ranchers.
+This follows Daines’ request to USDA Secretary Perdue urging immediate action for Montana’s ranchers.
 Additionally, following Daines’ request, all wheat varieties are now eligible for CFAP payments.

 - Frequently Asked Questions: These include recent questions that we have received from producers.
 They were last updated on August 13, 2020.

 - Stakeholder Toolkit: USDA encourages producers and agricultural groups to share information with those in their network.
 This toolkit includes an article, an infographic, and social media posts.

 - CFAP Introductory Webinar: This webinar hosted by USDA’s Farm Service Agency and Agricultural Marketing Service provides basic information on how producers can prepare for the upcoming signup for CFAP.

 The Coronavirus Economic Recovery Package also provides additional funds to ensure critical meat and grain inspections continue as well as the continued operations of important agencies like the Farm Service Agency.